-As Yaneer Bar-Yam explains in his paper, hierarchies have diminishing usefulness as complexity increases.
+As Yaneer Bar-Yam explains in Complexity Rising, hierarchies have diminishing usefulness as complexity increases.

-Some of these lateral interactions are what we would call social relationships.
+Many of these lateral interactions are what we would call social relationships.
 They are outside the official hierarchy.
-As Verna Allee has noted, for complex environments, or “un order”, we need stronger networks and looser hierarchies.
+As Verna Allee has noted, for complex environments, or ‘un order’, we need stronger networks and looser hierarchies.
+But most of our organizations are designed for ‘complicated order’ only.
 Or you could say that we need more lateral interactions.

-Better social relationships (non-hierarchical and not based on dominance of others) can make for healthier populations.
-In addition, they are the only way our collective intelligence can adapt to increasing complexity.
-Becoming more social is not just a new business driver but also a societal imperative.
+Better social relationships (non-hierarchical and not based on the dominance of others) can make for healthier populations.
+In addition, networks are the only way our collective intelligence can be used to address increasing complexity.
+Becoming more social is not just a business driver but also a societal imperative.